Scrap Rate: How to Calculate and Minimize Waste

 Start by defining your total output over a specific time period.
 That could be by shift, day, week, or month.
 What matters is consistency.

 Total production includes everything that came off the line, both acceptable and defective.
-So you’re measuring actual throughput, not just what passed inspection.
+So you are measuring actual throughput, not just what passed inspection.

 2. Count Defective Units

 Scrap rate is only as accurate as your defect count.
-That means you need a clear line between what gets scrapped, what can be reworked, and what’s still within spec.
+You need a clear line between what gets scrapped, what can be reworked, and what is still within spec.

-The truth is that some defects are fixable, but others aren't.
-If a part can't be salvaged or safely used, it belongs in the scrap column.
-This distinction is where a structured approach like FMEA comes into play.
-By mapping failure modes in advance, your team can consistently spot what crosses the line.
+Some defects are fixable, but others are not.
+If a part cannot be salvaged or safely used, it belongs in the scrap column.

-But the real key is alignment.
 Operators, inspectors, and supervisors all need to apply the same standards when identifying scrap.
-If your definitions vary from shift to shift, the numbers won’t mean much.
+If your definitions vary from shift to shift, the numbers will not mean much.

 3. Divide and Convert to Percentage